Devices for Freshman and Sophomore students

 Do I need to purchase a keyboard/keyboard case for the iPad?

 Keyboards, like cases, are a personal choice.
 SLUH does not require one.
-If you do wish to purchase a case, below are some models that we recommend:
+If you do wish to purchase a case, we recommend the ZAGG Rugged Messenger line:

 Make sure to check that the case you purchase fits the model of iPad you own.